Neroware/GodotRx/README.md

 func division(n1 : int, n2 : int) -> int:
 	if n2 == 0:
 		GDRx.exc.Exception.new("Divided by zero!").throw()
-		return -1 # The -1 only stops control flow but will be discarded. return n1 / n2
+		return -1 # Stops control flow, the -1 has no meaning and is discarded. return n1 / n2

 func _ready():